-As part of the Town of Westlock's continued work on implementing its Housing Action Plan, a series of targeted amendments to its Land Use Bylaw are being proposed to address barriers and challenges in order to encourage housing development.
+As part of the Town of Westlock's continued work on implementing its Housing Action Plan, a series of targeted amendments to its Land Use Bylaw were proposed to address barriers and challenges in order to encourage housing development.
 Westlock has faced growing pressures on its housing system in the last few years, including low rental vacancy, low lot inventory, aging housing stock, and a gap in affordable housing types such as duplexes and townhomes.

 The Land Use Bylaw sets out the type of housing development that can be built on a property, as well as the number of units, parking required, and other requirements such as building design.
 All these elements can limit or incentivize the development of a property for housing.